Mrs Ally

 Punch down dough and then turn out onto a lightly floured surface.

 Now use your hands to press it down into the shape of a rough rectangle.
 Fold the edges into the middle then roll it up like a swissroll.
-Elongate it slightly by gently rolling the loaf, hands on it's edges, on the surface of the table.
 You may use a light sprinkle of flour now to stop the dough from sticking to the counter.
 Make sure to pinch the seams tightly.
 Then place it carefully, seam-side down, into the prepared tin.
-(If you are unsure, Google 'how to shape a batard loaf'.)
+Press down lightly to flatten it.

-Dust lightly with flour then place a piece of plastic loosely over.
-Alternately, you may brush it lightly with olive oil.
+Now, dust lightly with flour then place a piece of plastic loosely over.

-Allow to rise until the top of the bread reaches just past the lip of the pan.
+Allow to rise until the top of the bread reaches the lip of the pan.
 This could take anywhere from 30 minutes to 2 hours.

->Note: If your fridge is very cold, like ours, you want to make sure that the bread is almost fully proofed before refrigerating.
-However, if your fridge is not set on the coldest setting, or you are expecting load shedding, then be careful as the loaf will still continue rising in the fridge.
+>Note: If your fridge is not set on the coldest setting, or you are expecting load shedding, then be careful as the loaf will still continue rising in the fridge.
 This takes a bit of trial and error to get right. >If it so happens that you forgot about it and the loaf rose too much in the tin, bake it immediately.
 There's no good trying to refrigerate it.

 Half an hour before you are ready to bake, preheat the oven to 190°c, fan assisted.

 Remove bread from the refrigerator and take off the plastic in one quick, fluid motion.
-If it stuck to the bread, remember to put more flour/oil next time.
+If it stuck to the bread, remember to put more flour next time.

 Do the jiggle test:Lightly wobble the loaf tin.
 Does the bread-dome jiggle or is it firm?
 Or is it sunken?